 - 1. Be on time for the exam. - 2.
 Bring all items needed for exam with you (e.g. 2 pencils with erasers, scantron sheet, completed study guide, etc.) - All books, backpacks, purses etc. will be placed in the front of the class and picked up after the exam.
 No items should be under your seat. - 4.
 If space permits, students will alternate seats for exams. - 5.
 Turn cell phones/pagers off during the exam and place in backpacks or purses. - 6.
 You may not leave the exam room for any reason once the exam has started.
 Use the restroom before the exam.
 Once you leave the room, I will grade what you have completed up to that point. - 7.
 Once the first person leaves the exam room, no latecomers will be admitted to the exam. - 8.
-Cheating or any academic dishonesty will result in a grade of zero, and the student will be referred to dean and placed on record in the Office of Student Services. - 9.
+Cheating will result in a zero on the exam and possibly expulsion from the class. - 9.
 Make-up exams are for emergencies only.
 You must notify me the day of the exam to let me know of your situation. - 10.
 Make-up exams are in all-essay form and will be given within one week of the missed exam. - 11.
 Do not schedule appointments etc. during an exam or any class time.